squeek502/d2info/README.md

 ### Running using Lua

-- Build [memreader](https://github.com/squeek502/memreader) and [sleep](https://github.com/squeek502/sleep) and make the resulting .dll's available to Lua's `package.cpath`.
+- Build [memreader](https://github.com/squeek502/memreader), [sleep](https://github.com/squeek502/sleep), and [luafilesystem](https://github.com/keplerproject/luafilesystem) and make the resulting .dll's available to Lua's `package.cpath`.
 - Run `lua d2info.lua`

-## Sample Output
+## Output

-Currently, the information is just output to the console window.
-Soon, data will be (optionally?) put into files so that it can easily be added to stream overlays.
+The information is output to both the console window and to individual text files (in the directory `output`, relative to d2info) to allow the info to be easily added to stream overlays.

+Console output example:
 ```
 CoolGuy